 Immigration Inspection Upon Arrival

 During your inspection, it is important that you tell the Customs and Border Protection Officer that you will be attending school as an F-1 student.
-Once your inspection is complete, the officer will stamp your I-20 form for duration of status (D/S).
 Your entry record, called your I-94, will be recorded electronically and can be accessed later online.